 Neuroscientist, Educator, Mentor

 I started working at the National Institutes of Health the Summer of my Junior year in high school.
 I went on to earn a BS in Biology from Case Western Reserve University.
-Now, I am a PhD student in Neuroscience and Behavior at UMass Amherst.
+Now, I am a PhD candidate in Neuroscience and Behavior at UMass Amherst.
+I also edit academic papers with Enago and write science education videos with SciShow.

-My success so far can be largely attributed to my mentors along the way: Orna Cohen-Fix, Ally Walters, Dan Wesson, Kaitlin Carlson, and Elena Vazey.
-They taught me the unwritten rules of research and have supported my scientific growth for almost a decade now.
+My success so far can be largely attributed to my mentors along the way: Orna Cohen-Fix, Ally Walters, Dan Wesson, Kaitlin Carlson, and Sonji Johnson-Anderson.
+They taught me the unwritten rules of research and mentorship and have supported my scientific growth for a decade now.

 It is my turn to pay it forward.
 I was lucky in finding mentors who showed me how to succeed in research.
 Many students show the same grit and enthusiasm for science but are not met with the same level of guidance.
 I hope that this website acts as a resource for people with interest and drive but who don’t know how to reach the next level in their scientific exploration.